dnzckn/BasicBO/README.md

    Each iteration decides between exploitation and exploration based on a defined probability (`explore_ratio`):

    - **Exploitation (GPEI)**: Focuses on areas likely to improve the current best point.
    - **Exploration (qNIPV)**: Samples points in less-known regions to enhance the model and discover new promising areas.
+Direction agnostic.

    This balance ensures efficient search towards the global optimum without premature convergence.